 For the safety of the blood supply, blood donations at Central Blood Bank are strictly voluntary.
 We hope the reward for donating blood is the self-satisfaction and gratification knowing that you have provided strength, hope and courage to patients in our community.

 We contact donors who are permanently deferred.

 Temporary deferrals are eligible to donate once their deferral period has expired.
-Please contact our Medical Help Desk (1-866-366-6771) with specific questions regarding eligibility or the donation process.
+Please contact our Medical Help Desk at 1-800-310-9556, Option 1, or direct dial at 412-209-7035, with specific questions regarding eligibility or the donation process.

 Prior to each donation, donors complete a mini-physical and medical interview.
 At that time, eligibility for donating on that particular day is determined.

 Replenish the Need (RTN) blood drives are drives held in honor of a person from a community who has used, or who will soon be using, blood.
 For example, the John Doe replenishment blood drive may be held because John Doe recently had a transplant that required 30 units of blood.
 John Doe’s family and friends donate to replenish the community’s blood supply.